kehantan/labbook/docs/virus/harvest.rst

     Be careful when aliquote to not disturb the sediments.

 #.
-Snap freezing the microcentrifuge tube by submerge into liquid nitrogen.
+Snap freezing the microcentrifuge tube by submerge into liquid nitrogen for about a minute.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.

 The harvested virus stock need to have its virus titer quantified.
 We do this by using plaque assay.